Samara Day School's Program

 Center also looks for opportunities to seek out community collaborators

-based on the students' interests and area of expertise.
+based on the students' interests and areas of expertise.
 The Elective

 Collective program will continue to grow as students offer new